meshcloud/gate-resource/README.md

 > Contributors Welcome: This resource is new and hot off the press.
 We welcome your feedback and contributions!

+## Example

+To see an example pipeline using gate-resource, head over to [gate-resource-example](https://github.com/Meshcloud/gate-resource-example).

 ## Git Repository Structure

 ```text